MarcelHB/devguide/README.md

 * [Gall's law](https://en.wikipedia.org/wiki/John_Gall_%28author%29%23Gall%27s_law) &amp; [KISS](https://en.wikipedia.org/wiki/KISS_principle) &ndash; In a way to put it short: Do not enter the stage of over-engineering, i. e. designing for features you are not sure about to ever see their requirement at the horizon when it comes to your task.
 * [Hofstadter's Law](https://en.wikipedia.org/wiki/Hofstadter%27s_law) &ndash; Hey, somebody made a cool and recursive law out of estimation meetings.
 The more important point I found is that you think twice to estimate more closely to what looks feasible, not by what appeals to the guys with money.
 There lies no profit in underestimation, but everyone is happy when you actually over-perform the estimations.
 * [Hanlon's razor](https://en.wikipedia.org/wiki/Hanlon%27s_razor) as an instance of [Occam's razor](https://en.wikipedia.org/wiki/Occam%27s_razor) &ndash; While this is nowhere limited to the domain of software engineering, it frequently helped soothing the own nerves: Nobody probably ever wrote a _historically grown_ dump of code and processes from hell to deliberately cause anger to _you_.
 Instead, _they_ likely did not knew better, did not care so much, did not understand somewhere in between (Hanlon) or just made a reasonable economic decision not to touch a running mess of a system for the need of extension (Occam).
 Feeling angry about what you face is OK, but please refrain from doing so over what is likely the wrong reason.
 * _Not invented here (NIH)_ &ndash; In any remotely mature software development environment, there is probably at least one actively maintained, well-tested, sufficiently documented, StackOverflow'd software product for every common problem since the day ALGOL60 went to see the light.
 The same holds for best-practices of human and/or technological processes.
 Google is one of your friends, and your advocate when an NIH-susceptible guy fantasizes on inventing unseen security measurements.
+Of course, the inverse of NIH also found its name: _proudly found elsewhere_.
 * _Everyone makes mistakes_ &ndash; Somebody rejecting the claim is to be considered suspicious.
 We all make them, some of them go unnoticed and some of them cost lives.
 The reasons include wrong assumptions, missing knowledge, misunderstandings, the wrong calculation of risk and a lack of focus.
 And similar to fire, collapsing bridges and crashing planes, we need to learn and establish mechanisms to catch them as broadly and as early as possible.
 In the European Union, every country needs to maintain an agency to perform investigations in accidents regarding naval vessels, trains and air planes, with their reports mostly being published online (examples for [Germany](https://www.eisenbahn-unfalluntersuchung.de/SiteGlobals/Forms/Suche/Untersuchungsberichtesuche/Untersuchungsberichtesuche_Formular.html), [UK](https://www.gov.uk/raib-reports?report_type%5B%5D=investigation-report)).
 Read some of such reports by example, and see how and why mistakes are presumed to have been made &ndash; including human interaction and technical negligence &ndash;, and what measurements were ignored or newly established as a consequence, with [shisa kanko](https://en.wikipedia.org/wiki/Pointing_and_calling) being an impressive yet a very simple one.
 * _All input is evil_ &ndash; No exception.
 Everywhere.
 Always assume that beyond the border of your software unit, every input is about stealing your computational resources or taking you down, about setting up intrusion vectors, about circumventing access rules.
 More on security later, but this is security rule #1 to always have in mind.
 * [Principles of chaos engineering](https://principlesofchaos.org/): Become the Murphy.
 Instead of _solely_ spending work on _doing it right_, make every _what if..._ question an action.
 Your disks will eventually fail, your security lines will eventually break, somebody will trip over an important network cable.
 Instead of hoping for the best in this case, try it out, test your low-hanging countermeasures, evaluate them, improve them, repeat.
 AWS even does so called _people attacks_: _What if Neuralgic-Joe gets hit by a bus?_ (This is simulated by ordering Joe to stay at home for a day or another).